 If installing new phasers, you need to remove the old ones.
 Discard the banjo bolt.
 Be sure the locating pin is removed with the old phaser.Sometimes the locating pin slot on the camshaft has become damaged and will require a new camshaft.A commonly overlooked problem area that needs to be inspected is the camshaft bearings and caps.
 If you are competent enough, you should remove both camshafts to fully inspect the bearings, caps, and lifters.
 Specifically, the front camshaft bearing cap should be inspected for debris, scoring, an heat damage.
 Be aware that the phaser gets oil flow from the center of the camshaft.
 That oil comesthrough the block, through the bearing, and into the camshaft.
 Debris often gets stuck here and can be the root cause of repeat phaser failure.
 Special de-torque and torque sequence must be followed for the camshaft bearing caps!
 All caps must be properly marked and put back into the same orientation and locations as originally installed or engine damage will follow.

-This would also be the opportune time to replace the oil pump.
+As mentioned earlier, this would also be the opportune time to replace the oil pump.
 Bending an 8mm wrench at around 50 degrees allows you to access the oil pickup tube bolts with the oil pan still attached.
-Oil pump only has 3 more bolts to remove because one of them doubles asone of theguide bolts.
+Oil pump only has 3 more bolts to remove because one of them doubles as a timing chain guide bolt.
 The oil pump should slide off easily once you clear the pickup tube.
 The pump must be properly aligned to reinstall.
 It has two flats that must align with the two flats on the crankshaft.
 It just takes a little wiggling and good eye to line up.
 Be sure the pump fits easily all the way against the block.CHECK!
 Will slide easily up to the block...
 If it does not, DO NOT force it as those tabs are not aligned.
 You will damage the pump.
 Remove and try again.
 Do not use bolts to pull the pump to the block.
-Here is the link to the upgradedMelling Oil Pump.
+A link to the M340 pump was on the first page.

 Clean all the gasket mounting surfaces.
 Do not use roloc discs.
 Use a plastic or wooden scrapper to clean away old gasket material.
 Clean the valve covers and the front cover.
 Insert new gaskets into valve covers and front cover.
 Replacement of the front main oil seal is highly recommended and easy to do.

 Install your new phaser carefully.
 Do not drop.
 Be sure it is fully seated with the locating pin in the correct location.
-Using the phaser locking tool, Cam Phaser Locking Tool, torque to spec of 30 ft.lbs and then an additional 90 degrees.
+Using the phaser locking tool torque to spec of 30 ft.lbs and then an additional 90 degrees.
 If you do not have the locking tool, you must hand tighten the bolt and then torque it once the chains are in place.

 Install the crankshaft sprocket.
 Find marks on the first chain.
 Put the chain over the crankshaft sprocket making sure to align the single chain mark to the dot on the sprocket.
 The first chain is the LH side and it sits on the furthest back on the sprocket.
 While holding the chain to the sprocket, pull the chain around the camshaft sprocket.
 Align the mark on the camshaft sprocket directly in between the two marked teeth on the chain.
 It may be necessary to use a 15mm and turn the camshaft to aid in alignment.
 Install the new tensioner hand tight and the new tensioner arm (guide) but do not pull the locking pin yet.
 Inspect your chain location to be certain that marks and links are aligned around the crankshaft sprocket and the camshaft sprocket.
 If they are not aligned, start the process over by removing the tensioner.
 The chain can easily slip on the crankshaft sprocket.
 If they are still aligned, tighten the tensioner and install the guide.
 Make sure there are no loose bolts.
 Pull tensioner grenade pin!
 Fire in the hole!
 For the visual learners out there, I did manage to grab a few pictures of the timing marks lined up.
 They are located Here1 and Here2.